Why Is My Cat Throwing Up Food?

 Treatment Options for Cats Throwing up Food

-It is a good idea to bring a sample of the vomit, a stool sample and anything else out of the ordinary you think your cat may have consumed to the appointment.
-In addition, know the brand and type of food you feed your cat and how much and how fast your cat eats.
+Bring a sample of the vomit, a stool sample, and anything else out of the ordinary you think your cat may have consumed to the appointment.
+Also, know the brand and type of food you feed your cat and how much and how fast your cat eats.

 Treatment will depend on the cause of vomiting and may include: